 Mr. Hurd has been a member of our Board of Directors since April 2018.
 He previously served as our Chairman of the Board from August 2018 to November 2019.
 Mr. Hurd has expertise in broker-dealer and investment advisory regulations and is well versed in FINRA and SEC rules and regulations.
 Mr. Hurd has served as Founder and CEO at Asgard Regulatory Group, or "Asgard," since founding the firm in 2008.
 Asgard provides broker-dealer and investment adviser compliance consulting services to clients both domestically and abroad.
 Prior to starting Asgard, Mr. Hurd was the Chief Compliance Officer for several financial institutions.
 His experience involved full-service broker-dealers, investment advisory firms, bank-broker-dealers and mortgage-backed securities.
 Mr. Hurd also served on the Board of Directors for many of these companies.
 Prior to working at these financial institutions, Mr. Hurd was a Supervisor of Examiners at FINRA, previously NASD, in the New York District Office.
 While with FINRA, he supervised routine examinations of FINRA member firms, and conducted large-scale enforcement cases jointly with the Justice Department and Federal Bureau of Investigations.
 Mr. Hurd also assisted the District Office with its ongoing training of new examiners.
-In addition, from 2005 to 2011, Mr. Hurd was a Senior Adjunct Professor in the Townsend School of Business at Dowling College, where he instructed MBA students in matters relating to the United States securities markets and risk management.
+In addition, from 2005 to 2011, Mr. Hurd was a Senior Adjunct Professor in the Townsend School of Business at Dowling College, where he instructed MBA students in matters relating to the United States securities markets and financial institutions.
+He was responsible for introducing students to the subjects of financial derivatives, foreign stock exchange, hedge transactions and risk management.
 Mr. Hurd is also a Certified Anti-Money Laundering Specialist (CAMS) and holds the Series 7, 24, 27, 53, 57, 63, 66, 79 and 99 licenses as well as his NYS Life and Health Insurance licenses.

 We believe Mr. Hurd is well-qualified to serve on our Board of Directors due to his substantial experience in corporate finance, his expertise in the regulation and functioning of securities markets and his widespread relationships in the financial industry.